Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Preliminaries

-respectively.
 The \emph{weight} of an $N$-fold Pauli operator in $\{I,X,Y,Z\}^{\otimes N}$, regardless of the global phase, is the number of its non-identity components.
 For small $\epsilon$, Pauli errors of lower weight occur with higher probability and we would like to mitigate their effects.
-In the following, the notation of tensor product $\otimes$ will be omitted if no confusion arises in our discussion.
+In the following, the notation of tensor product $\otimes$ may be omitted if no confusion arises in our discussions.

-A \textit{stabilizer group} $\sS$ is an Abelian subgroup of $\{1,-1\}\times\{I,X,Y,Z\}^{N}$ such that $-I^{N}\notin \sS$. \mbox{Assume} that $\sS$ has a set of $N-K$ independent generators $\{S_m\}_{m=1}^{N-K}$.
-For simplicity, consider $S_m\in\{I,X,Y,Z\}^N$, though a generated element may still have negative phase.
-A binary $[[N,K,D]]$ \textit{stabilizer code} defined by $\cS$ is the \mbox{$2^K$-dimensional} subspace in $\mathbb{C}^{2^N}$ that is the joint \mbox{$(+1)$-eigenspace} of $\sS$ \cite{GotPhD,CRSS98}.
+A \textit{stabilizer group} $\sS$ is an Abelian subgroup of $\{1,-1\}\times\{I,X,Y,Z\}^{N}$ such that $-I^{N}\notin \sS$.
+Assume that $\sS$ has a set of $N-K$ independent generators $\{S_m\}_{m=1}^{N-K}$.
+For simplicity, consider $S_m\in\{I,X,Y,Z\}^N$, though a generator may still have negative phase.
+A binary $[[N,K,D]]$ \textit{stabilizer code} defined by $\cS$ is the $2^K$-dimensional subspace in $\mathbb{C}^{2^N}$ that is the joint $(+1)$-eigenspace of $\sS$ \cite{GotPhD,CRSS98}.
 The parameter $D$ is called the \textit{minimum distance} of the code and will be defined below.
 The elements in $\sS$ are called \emph{stabilizers}.
 Two Pauli operators either commute or anticommute with each other.
 If a Pauli error anticommutes with certain stabilizers, measuring those stabilizers will return eigenvalues $-1$.
 Consider the measurement result $\pm1$ to be mapped by $+1\mapsto 0$ and $-1\mapsto 1$.
 Hence the measured eigenvalues of $\{S_m\}_{m=1}^{N-K}$, after mapping, are called the \textit{error syndrome} of the error and a nonzero error syndrome suggests a detected error.
 Since a stabilizer has no effect on the code space, an error that is a stabilizer is harmless.
 Thus the minimum distance of the stabilizer code defined by $\cS$ is the minimum weight of a Pauli error that is harmful but cannot be detected.
 Let

-Then $D=\min_{F\in N(\cS)\setminus \pm\cS } (\text{weight of } {F}).$
+Then $D=\min\{\text{weight of } {F}: F\in N(\cS)\setminus \pm\cS\}$.